postmanlabs/labs-docs/v6/postman/api_documentation/intro_to_api_documentation.md

 [![Comments New](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_New1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_New1.png)

 Click Comments to bring up the 'Add comment' dialog, as illustrated above.
 Write your comment and click 'Add comment'.
+Your comment is now posted.

 #### The Browse View

-In the Browse view, point your cursor to the collection name and click the collection to go to the comments section.
+In the Browse view, point your cursor to the collection name and click any collection name to go to the comments section.
 Follow the same procedure as described above to post your comments:

 [![Comments BrowseView](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments-Browse-View.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments-Browse-View.png)

 #### The Dashboard View

-Point your cursor to any workspace view and click a collection available there to go to the comments section.
+Point your cursor to any workspace view and click a collection name available there to go to the comments section.
 Follow the same procedure as described above to post your comments:

 [![Comments BuildView](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_Dashboard_View1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments_Dashboard_View1.png)